10 Tips for Creating a Routine as a new Mom

 Directions

 Sweet pea soup has been a lifesaver in our family.
 The peas are a great green veggie and protein source.
-Toss them in the microwave and blend them with the broth of your choice.
+Toss them in the microwave or boil them on the stove top and blend them with the broth of your choice.
 We use chicken broth or veggie broth plus a little bit of sour cream to add flavor and texture.
 Add the amount of each ingredient to your liking to get the desired texture and thickness.

 40 activities to do with baby